freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 3. Search

 ## Index management
-These three methods allow to create, list and delete indices:
+These three methods allow to create, list and delete indices where we can store our data.

 ```csharp
 Task CreateIndexAsync(string index, int vectorSize, CancellationToken ancellationToken)